polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ```
    data.read
       database-type:mysql
-      table:languages
+      table:actor
       columns
-         locale
-         language
+         actor.actor_id
+         actor.first_name
+         actor.last_name
+         actor.last_update
       where
          and
 ```

-The above invocation to the **[data.read]** slot is _"transpiled"_ by Magic into an SQL statement, retrieving your records from your database, according to your filter conditions.
+The above invocation to the **[data.read]** slot is _"transpiled"_ by Magic into an SQL statement, retrieving your records from your database according to your filter conditions.
 The result of this SQL is then returned back to the client as JSON in the **[return-nodes]** line at the bottom of your code.
 The above slot will expect an existing open database connection, which is accomplished with the **[data.connect]** slot invocation.
-The below code shows you how to connect to a database.
+The following code shows you how to connect to a database.

 ```
-data.connect:[generic|babelfish]
+data.connect:[generic|sakila]
    database-type:mysql
 ```